radxa-repo/rbuild/docs/image/reproduce/image.md

 As shown in `RBUILD_COMMAND` above, our image is based on Debian Bullseye.
 We will have to create a custom apt repo for `rbuild` based on `radxa_apt_snapshot`, since the official Radxa apt repo is likely to have newer packages.

+In this article we will only fork the existing Radxa apt repo.
+If you want to create a apt repo from scrach, please check [Create apt repo from scratch](apt.md).

 First, make sure we have logged in with `gh`:

 ```bash